joseph-leo/JobPlacement/README.md

 - Clock in indicator

 ### Deny Time Off
 Initially the method was not working correctly, I was tasked with refactoring the method so that an admin could deny a time off request from a user.
+I accomplished this by using the User's id to check if that id had been stored in the UserId property of the TimeOffEvent.
 ```C#
 public ActionResult Deny(Guid id)
         {